Bhagyajyoti-K30/-Deploying-Nginx-Container-using-Jenkins/README.md

   ## 📚 Notes
 - Ensure port 8081 is open in your firewall settings.
 - Remove any existing containers with the same name before re-running.
-- This setup is for educational purposes only; do not use in production as-is.